Collins1Kibet/C-K-Advanced-AI/README.md

 Generative AI Models

 #### Contact
-For any questions or suggestions, please open an issue or contact us at cobestkenya@gmail.com.
+For any questions or suggestions, please open an issue or contact me at cobestkenya@gmail.com.